h2g2 - The Guide to Life, The Universe and Everything

 Featured Entries

-The Beatles!
-Live at the Star Club in Hamburg, Germany: 1962' - the Album

-This is an album that was recorded in December 1962, before the Beatles became famous.
+Tolkien insisted on getting everything in his stories absolutely consistent.
+As an aid to this, he started the practice of publishing a map in his books showing the locations visited by the characters of the story.

-Author: Bluebottle
+Author: Gnomon

 Author: SashaQ